boycce/monastery/docs/manager/models.md

 ### Returns

-An array of [model](../model) instances, the model instances will also be avaliable at:
+A promise with an array of [model](../model) instances, the model instances will also be avaliable at:
 ```js
 db.{model-name}
 db.model.{model-name}